domittaa/fitatu/README.md

 # Details
 ### Profile page with monthly stats

-User can add or edit informations about them, like their age, sex, weight or height.
-They can also see monthly stats about how much calories, fats, proteins and carbs they have eaten during every month.
+User can add or edit information about them, like their age, sex, weight or height.
+They can also see monthly stats about how many calories, fats, proteins and carbs they have eaten during every month.

 ![image](https://user-images.githubusercontent.com/63907920/140704965-343d7744-d725-4f84-8de9-4c9ef60da371.png)